-Course Code: CEP 597-2 Course: Group Elective I-Finite Element Method L:0 Hr., P:2 Hrs., Per week Total Credits: 1
+Course Code: CEP 597-2 Course: Group Elective I-Finite Element Method

 - 1. The graduates will be able to identify the necessary information required to conduct a structural analysis using finite element software - 2.
 The graduates will be able to interpret the solutions obtained from finite element analyses. - 3.
 The graduates will have basic skills in using commercial finite element software and effective presentation of their analysis results. - 4.
 The graduates will be able to communicate effectively in writing to report (both textually and graphically) the method used, the implementation and the numerical results obtained.